Wyssen Towers replace historic howitzer shots in LCC

 Installed systems: - 1x Wyssen Avalanche Tower LS12-5 (Installation 2017)

-- 12x Wyssen Avalanche Towers LS12-5 (Installation 2020)
+- 12x Wyssen Avalanche Tower LS12-5 (Installation 2020)

-- 1x Weather Station
+- 1x Weather station

-- 2x LIA® Laser Scanner
+- 2x LIA® Laser Scaner

 - 1x IDA® Infrasound Detection System